Drug & Alcohol Misuse Prevention Program

 Marijuana use can result in a variety of short- and long-term effects.
 Short-term effects of marijuana include impaired judgement, coordination and attention, drowsiness, fatigue, dizziness or lightheadedness, nausea and vomiting, hallucinations, and an increased heart rate.
 Long-term effects include impaired memory and cognitive function, high blood pressure and other cardiovascular effects, and in some cases can worsen symptoms of mental health conditions such as depression, bipolar disorder, and schizophrenia.

-The effects and risks of other drugs, including the misuse of prescription drugs, vary depending on their class and can cause severe health problems such as brain damage, addiction, and death among others.
+The effects and risks of other drugs, including the misuse of opiods and prescription drugs, vary depending on their class and can cause severe health problems such as brain damage, addiction, and death among others.
 In all cases, these effects critically impede students’ ability to learn course material and complete assignments and critically impede an employee’s ability to fulfill their educational or administrative responsibilities and ensure the safety of students and other employees.

 Alcohol and drugs are heavily regulated by state and federal law.
 Consequences of violating these laws can include fines, suspension of a driver’s license or incarceration.